donaldrich80/function-as-a-container/docs/index.md

 ## About

-Lightweight docker containers built with the philosophy of being engineered to solve a specific aspect of a problem, but solving it very well.
-They are "jack of no trades, master of one."
-If you are trying to work out a solution involving YAML files, why not have all the tools available to deal with YAML files (without gaving to install them all or their dependencies).
-It's that type of situation these dockers are build for.

-However, they're also built with a secondary goal in mind.
-They also serve as a self-updating standardized image layer repository which can be used in the modular construction of other containers.
-Whichever YAML tool(s) you find which suits your needs best are now very easy to add to containers which handle a wider scope of processes.

-!!! note
-    Functions which can be utilized as a dependency-free layer in Dockerfiles are preferred, but some have unavoidable dependencies and can't be layered.
+A library of lightweight docker images which exist to perform a wide-array of simple function (or a group of similar functions).

 ## Usage

-These images are built to be versatatile.
+These images can be used in a variety of ways.

 - [X] CI/CD Executors
 - [X] Installation-free application
 - [X] Modular Dockerfile building
 - [X] Pre-Commit Hooks

+!!! note
+Functions which can be utilized as a dependency-free layer in Dockerfiles are preferred, but some have unavoidable dependencies and can't be layered.

 ## Integration with my other projects